nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 A new variable ingest endpoint is provided to ensure that variable association is created at variable ingest time.
 Variable concept can be created or updated by sending an HTTP PUT with the metadata to the URL `%CMR-ENDPOINT%/collections/<collection-concept-id>/<collection-revision-id>/variables/<native-id>`.  `<collection-revision-id>` is optional.
 The response will include the [concept id](#concept-id),[revision id](#revision-id), variable-association and associated-item.

 Association data can be provided by using multiple `-d` flags with the data being sent as the content for the second `-d` section.
-The new association data will overwrite any existing association data in the previous revision.
+Each section will need a name with the variable being `conent=` and the data being `data=`.
+Association data will overwrite any existing association data in the previous revision.

 Note: